-Upon arrival, you will be provided one cell phone that is for official use only.
-Cell phones are the primary means of communications in Bahrain, they are also used to receive updated AT/FP text alerts.
-Personal cell phones can be brought however, please be aware that you will be subject to international charges through your service provider.
+Personnel will be provided a cell phone for official use only.
+Cell phones are the primary means of communications in Bahrain and are used to receive updated AT/FP text alerts.

 These bases have a small exchange/commissary, food court, workout facilities, and educational services.
 They also have Dining Facilities (DFACs) where meals are provided.

 Personnel in Bahrain will be assigned to Government leased housing off base and will have at least one or two roommates from either the shore side support or cutter force.
 All apartments are furnished to include items such as bedding (sheets, blankets), cookware, and utensils but you are encourages to check with your sponsor regarding other items.
 It is recommended you bring a set of towels, your own sheets (if you choose to), and warm weather clothes (it does get chilly here).
 Internet access is usually available at your residence but you can also bring your own wireless router.
 Many of our crew members have personal laptops and hand held devices for communicating with family stateside.

 Manama is the capital of the Kingdom of Bahrain and is a very westernized city in the Middle East.
 You will find all the amenities of any other big city, keeping in mind that it is still a foreign country and in the Middle East with a different culture.
 It is not uncommon for Force Protection measures to be implemented with little notification.
 The MWR hosts several outings for cultural awareness and members are encourage to take advantage of their services.